Remote-First MCP Server Design Guide

 - [ ] Server is bound to

-cfg.enable_cors = True) with restrictedallowed_originsin production - [ ] Tool descriptions follow the 3-layer behavioral structure (issue #341)
+cfg.enable_cors = True), with origins restricted at the reverse proxy in production - [ ] Tool descriptions follow the 3-layer behavioral structure (issue #341)

 - [ ] Tools are grouped by user intent, not 1:1 with API endpoints